Trademark Usage Policy

 The Horowhenua Library Trust has been elected by the worldwide online Koha user community to be the custodian of Koha intellectual property including the KOHA name and associated logos in any form, font or stylisation, and whether alone or in combination with other words or marks, including

 We at the Horowhenua Library Trust love it when people talk about Koha, build businesses around Koha and produce products that make life better for Koha users and developers.
 We do, however, have a trademark, which we are obliged to protect.
-The trademark gives us the exclusive right to use the term to promote websites, services, businesses and products.
+The trademark gives us the exclusive right to use the term to promote websites, services, businesses and products, but is also important to learn about trademarks laws and resources like a Trademark Lawyer Toronto is also really helpful with this.
 Although those rights are exclusively ours, we are happy to give people permission to use the term under most circumstances.

 The following is a general policy that tells you when you can lawfully refer to the KOHA name and associated logos without need of any specific permission from the Horowhenua Library Trust: